Wollivan/SquadronLeader/README.md

 - 4 Green d8 (Defense dice)
 - 1 Blue d8 (Bonus dice)

+The playing area of the game can be any size.
+Its usually just the entire table, because thats the easiest to keep track of, but for an optimal playing experience, you can define a square which is 3 lengths of the range string wide and long.

 At the start of the game each player secretly assigns the numbers 4,3,3,2 to their Attack, Defense, Speed & Health and simultaneously reveals their choices.

 For example a begginner player may choose the following: